NFL Playoffs 2018-19: Predicting Post-Week 16 AFC, NFC Standings

 The shakeup in the AFC standings will be triggered by teams fighting for places in the NFC.

-Houston isn't guaranteed of a victory against a Philadelphia side hunting for the No. 6 seed in the NFC, and a Texans loss is possible since they haven't played their best football over the last two weeks.
+Houston isn't guaranteed a victory against a Philadelphia Eagles side hunting for the No. 6 seed in the NFC, and a Texans loss is possible since they haven't played their best football over the last two weeks.

-In Week 14, Bill O'Brien's team fell by three points at home to Indianapolis, and it needed a fourth-quarter game-winning drive to avoid an upset at the hands of the New York Jets in Week 15.
+In Week 14, Bill O'Brien's team fell by three points at home to the Indianapolis Colts, and it needed a fourth-quarter game-winning drive to avoid an upset at the hands of the New York Jets in Week 15.

 Houston drops to the No. 3 seed after Sunday because the New England Patriots possess a head-to-head tiebreaker from their 27-20 Week 1 victory.

-The other game of note in the AFC playoff hunt takes pace in New Orleans, as the Pittsburgh Steelers visit the No. 1 seed in the NFC, the New Orleans Saints.
+The other game of note in the AFC playoff hunt takes pace in New Orleans, with the Pittsburgh Steelers visiting the No. 1 seed in the NFC, the New Orleans Saints.

-With the Saints hoping to lock up home-field advantage, the Steelers won't be able to keep up with Drew Brees and Co., which will result in Mike Tomlin's squad dropping out of the playoff positions.
+The Saints will be hoping to lock up home-field advantage, and the Steelers won't be able to keep up with Drew Brees and Co., which will result in Mike Tomlin's squad dropping out of the playoff positions.

-At 9-6, the Ravens would lead the AFC North with a better winning percentage than an 8-6-1 Pittsburgh team, as would the Colts after they beat the New York Giants at home.
+At 9-6, the Ravens would lead the AFC North with a better winning percentage than the 8-6-1 Pittsburgh team—as would the Colts after they beat the New York Giants at home.

-With the win over the Giants, the Colts would leap over the Titans due to their head-to-head win from Week 11.
+With the victory over the Giants, the Colts would leapfrog the Titans because of their head-to-head win from Week 11.

-The results mentioned above would set up a wild Week 17, where the Colts and Titans square off for the No. 6 seed and the Steelers linger in the background with their tie causing all sorts of permutations in the days leading up to December 30.
+Such a set of results would set up a wild Week 17, when the Colts and Titans square off for the No. 6 seed and the Steelers linger in the background, with their tie causing all sorts of permutations in the days leading up to December 30.

 NFC